Mega-Fi/megafi-docs/landing/docs/auto-pools/overview.md

 **How often does the bot check my position?**
 The intent bot monitors liquidity positions every 5 minutes.

+**Can I hedge my Auto-Pools positions?**
+Yes.
+You can hedge your positions by buying put options through [Hedge](../hedge/overview.md).
+This protects against impermanent loss and downside risk.
+Fees earned from Auto-Pools can help offset option premiums, making hedging economically viable.
+Works with all strategy modes.

 ## Next Steps